random0munky/Python/README.md

+# Python Repository
-# This is the Python repository where I'll host my Python projects in development or that I have done.
+This is the Python repository where I'll host my Python projects in development or that I have done.